-The Issuer and some of its Austrian subsidiaries are members of the Einlagensicherung AUSTRIA Ges.m.b.H. ("ESA"), the statutory (Austrian) deposit guarantee scheme within the meaning of the Austrian Deposit Guarantee and Investor Protection Act (Einlagensicherungs-und Anlegerentschädigungsgesetz - "ESAEG").
-The ESAEG stipulates a target level of the ex ante financed deposit guarantee fund for the ESA of 0.8 per cent. of covered deposits which shall be fully composed by contributions of its members (including the Issuer) until 3 July 2024.
-If (in case of a crisis of a member institution) required, the Issuer may also be obliged to make certain (ex post) contributions to the SRF and the deposit guarantee fund.
+ESAEG stipulates a target level of the ex ante financed deposit guarantee fund for the ÖRS of 0.8 per cent. of covered deposits which shall be fully composed by contributions of its members (including the Issuer) until 3 July 2024.
+If (in case of a crisis of a member institution) required, the Issuer may also be obliged to make certain (ex post) contributions to the ex ante financed deposit guarantee funds of ÖRS.